This function searches all data fields for the word(s) you have specified, either in one museum or in all six institutions.

 This field is a written description of the object.
 It can be useful for finding objects that depict a particular subject, such as a bird, landscape, or bridge.
 Data entry for this field is varied and subjective.
 One person may describe a painting of Aphrodite with the word goddess; another may list the words woman and nude.
 Searches are inclusive of all the variations that exist, so searching for hair will also retrieve chair.

-Keywords/tags are a list of words or tags that have been applied to the object in addition to the description.
+Tags are a list of words or tags that have been applied to the object in addition to the description.

 The Credit Line describes how the institution acquired the object, often including words such as purchase, gift or a donor's name (for example Jones).
 Searching within this field is useful if you know the name of a donor or a lender, or when that individual graduated from one of the affiliated academic institutions (in this case you can often search class of or a specific year).
 This field is often most useful when used in conjunction with another field.